Best Holiday Homes Destinations

-- Pa'amb oli - majorcan bread with garlic, tomato, olive oil and sometimes cured ham or cheese.
+- Pa'amb Oli - Mallorcan bread with garlic, tomato, olive oil and sometimes cured ham or cheese.

-- Fideua - the local paella made with noodles rather than rice.
+- Fideua - A local paella made with noodles rather than rice.

-- Tapas - small dishes of different combinations, meats and vegetables in sauces, including meat balls is a spicy sauce, garlic mushrooms and Calamares (battered squid rings).
+- Tapas - Small dishes of different combinations, meats and vegetables in sauces, including meat balls in a spicy sauce, garlic mushrooms and Calamares (battered squid rings).